Jonnerop/Flight-Game/README.md

 # Flight Game

-Flight Game is a dynamic aviation simulation game developed as a second-year software project at Metropolia University of Applied Sciences.
+Flight Game is a dynamic aviation simulation game developed as a first-year software project at Metropolia University of Applied Sciences.
 It combines real-world airport data with engaging storytelling and decision-making mechanics, offering players an immersive and educational experience.

 ---

-## 🌟 Features
+## Features

 - **Real-World Airport Database**: Utilizes a **MariaDB** database for accurate airport details and locations.
 - **Dynamic Storytelling**: Engaging narrative with karma-based decision-making and multiple endings.